decodelabs/glitch/README.md

 # Glitch
 ### Better exceptions for PHP.

-Glitch is a standalone PHP package designed to improve end-to-end error handling and inspection when developing your applications.
+Glitch is a standalone PHP package designed to improve end-to-end error generation, handling and inspection when developing your applications.

 The project aims to provide a radically enhanced Exception framework that decouples the _meaning_ of an Exception from the underlying _implementation_ functionality, alongside deep data inspection tools and an Exception handling interface.